3xyz/dotfiles/zshrc/README.md

 ### Install dependencies
-This config require some patched [ fonts ](https://www.nerdfonts.com/).
+This config require some patched [fonts](https://www.nerdfonts.com/).
 ___
 #### zsh
 Install zsh (if not installed)